IllinoisLegalAidOnline/website-docs/docs/source/content_style_guide.rst

 .. warning:: Many Guides do not follow this standard currently.
 As we work on transforming content, that should be revisited.

-* For DIY Legal Solutions, titles should be user-centric.
-Examples may include:

-  * I need help lowering my rent
-  * My SNAP benefits were cut
-  * Someone stole my identity

-* For Legal solutions/how-tos, the titles should be action oriented

-  * Participate in the case,
-  * File for Chapter 13 bankruptcy
-  * Create a safety plan, including someplace to go

-* Legal questions should be written as questions:

-  * What is domestic violence?
-  * How much in SNAP benefits can I get?

-* Legal steps should be action oriented:

-  * Fill out your forms,
-  * File your forms,
-  * Go to your hearing,
-  * Wait.

 * Easy form landing pages should be titled with the name of the packet: